By Stepfanie Romine

 As for whether fermented foods or supplements are a better choice for getting probiotics, Gorin says both are beneficial, but “eating food first is often the way to go."

 That can be hard to do consistently, which is why many people turn to supplementation to help support their probiotic intake.
-The pre- and probiotics in LADDER Superfood Greens work together to support gut health cleanly and conveniently.
+The pre- and probiotics in LADDER Superfood Greens work together to support gut health conveniently.*

 If you do go the probiotic supplement route, know that they're not all the same, explains Gorin.
 “Make sure to choose a probiotic that contains the genus, the species, and the strain," she explains.
 “This likely means that there is research behind the specific probiotics contained in the supplement."